-When considered at a disease-specific level, asthma featured in 56% (5) of respiratory protocols and 36% of total protocols.
-Chronic Obstructive Pulmonary Disease was the focus of 22% (n = 2) of respiratory protocols and 14% of total protocols.
-Research involving other
+When considered at a disease-specific level, asthma featured in 22% (n = 2) of protocols, of which 50% featured severe asthma.
+Chronic Obstructive Pulmonary Disease was the focus of 44% (n = 4) of protocols and Interstitial Lung Disease was the focus of 22% of protocols.
+Research involving other conditions accounted for another 11% of protocols (Figures 3c).